Academify-App/app-backend/README.md

-Here's how you can add the base URL `https://academify-backend-5cz9.onrender.com` to your initial README file, along with the previously documented API endpoints.
+Thank you for the clarification.
+I'll update the README file accordingly to reflect the correct request body formats for the `register` and `login` endpoints.

 ### README.md